bluekitchen/btstack/doc/manual/docs/protocols.md

 BTstack supports both pairing methods.
 To enable the more secure LE Secure Connections method, *ENABLE_LE_SECURE_CONNECTIONS* needs to be defined in *btstack_config.h*.

-LE Secure Connections are based on Elliptic Curve Diffie-Hellman (ECDH) keypairs.
+LE Secure Connections are based on Elliptic Curve Diffie-Hellman (ECDH) algorithm for the key exchange.
 On start, a new public/private key pair is generated.
 During pairing, the Long Term Key (LTK) is generated based on the local keypair and the remote public key.
 To facilitate the creation of such a keypairs and the calculation of the LTK, the Bluetooth Core V4.2 specification introduced appropriate commands for the Bluetooth controller.

-As an alternative for controller that don't provide these primitives, BTstack implements the crytographic functions in software with the help of the Apache 2.0 Licensed [mbed TLS library](https://tls.mbed.org).
+As an alternative for controllers that don't provide these primitives, BTstack provides the relevant crytographic functions in software via the Apache 2.0 licensed [mbed TLS library](https://tls.mbed.org).

 There are two details to be aware about using LE Secure Connections: